Owen-C137/Aetherium-Hud-Bo7-Remake-/README.md

 A modern, feature-rich HUD system for Black Ops 3 Zombies, inspired by Black Ops 6 design.

-> **Note:** This is not a complete 1:1 recreation.
+> This is not a complete 1:1 recreation.
 This HUD was created with the available tools and assets in BO3 modding.

 ---